 Travel Funds

 Funds to support graduate student travel are quite limited, in that the Psychology Department has no budget for student travel.
-The CSH Dean's office provides limited assistance for travel or dissertation expenses up to \$500 per trip.
-The main criteria for funding are that the student is currently enrolled, has completed a Master's degree, and is presenting a single-author or first-author, peer-reviewed paper at a major conference in his/her professional field.
-In addition, students may have access to travel funds through a faculty member, who has funding through an external grant.
-An application form for travel funding is provided on the CSH website.
+However, students may have access to travel funds through a faculty member, who has funding through an external grant.